EmmanuelOga/plangs2/README.md

 - [ ] Make external icon thinner.
 - [ ] Table display mode? some things don't display good on a Grid, like Libraries.
 - [ ] Add more missing logos.
-- [ ] Resize all Thumbn to 128x128.
-Replace Thumbn SVGs embedding data with PNGs.
 - [ ] Identicons instead of P placeholder?

 ## "ADMIN"